-- For products with contractual terms, this is based on the contractual repayments owed by the borrower over a 12-month or lifetime basis.
-This will also be adjusted for any expected overpayments made by a borrower.
-Early repayment/refinance assumptions are also incorporated into the calculation. - For revolving products, the exposure at default is predicted by taking current drawn balance and adding a "credit conversion factor" which allows for the expected drawdown of the remaining limit by the time of default.
+• For revolving products, the exposure at default is predicted by taking current drawn balance and adding a "credit conversion factor" which allows for the expected drawdown of the remaining limit by the time of default.
 These assumptions vary by product type and current limit utilization band, based on analysis of the Company's recent default data.